You can find someone online via the following methods:

 Search Engines to find someone online

 The great thing about the internet is everything is pretty much public.
-Unless the owners of websites have configured their robots.txt file to completely stop search engines from crawling and gathering their data, the data will have been sucked up into their vast databases.
-If you’re not getting much luck with Google, we suggest you try out some of the other leading search engines such as DuckDuckGo, Bing, Dogpile, WebCrawler, or our favorite, Way Back Machine.
+Unless the owners of websites have configured their robots.txt file to stop search engines from crawling and gathering their data completely, the data will have been sucked up into their vast databases.
+If you’re not getting much luck with Google, we suggest you try out some leading search engines such as DuckDuckGo, Bing, Dogpile, WebCrawler, or our favorite, Way Back Machine.
 Google is great, but it’s still pretty new compared to some of these, and what you may be looking for is now private but was once public (which the older search engines have picked up).

 Have they been chatting on forums?

-Forums, are online communities where people chat, argue, and discuss important topics, as well as just entertain themselves.
-People generally, set up their accounts with these communities without really thinking, it’s just spur of the moment.
-They use a username that typically matches their email address (easy to remember), or use a previously used or simulacrum username.
-If you manage to find their account on their forum, you can potentially obtain detailed information on their conversations.
-Most people presume they are anonymous in these communities, so you may even find information and discussions that they wouldn’t actually say in public.
+Forums are online communities where people chat, argue, and discuss important topics, as well as entertain themselves.
+People generally set up their accounts with these communities without really thinking, it just spurs the moment.
+They use a username that typically matches their email address (easy to remember) or uses a previously used or simulacrum username.
+If you find their account on their forum, you can obtain detailed information on their conversations.
+Most people presume they are anonymous in these communities, so you may find information and discussions that they wouldn’t share in public.
 Again, our search engine on Usersearch.org has a specific search function that allows you to run username searching through forums and online communities, as well as finance forums and crypto communities.

 There are other sites similar to UserSearch that provide user lookup and reverse user searching functions, should you prefer to use them :

 - Find People Search